18F/eng-hiring/_pages/interviews.md

 Now, **this isn’t an excuse to be a jerk!** Being selective is important, but so is being nice.
 We can have high standards without being mean about it.
 This means:

-- **Be friendly and conversational.** This isn’t a police interview; it’s a two-way conversation.
+- **Be friendly and conversational.** This isn’t an interrogation; it’s a two-way conversation.
 It’s entirely possible — easy, even — to be casual and conversational while also asking tough questions.
 You do it every day when you interact with your colleagues and discuss work topics; pretend the candidate is one of those co-workers.

 - It’s OK to ask tough questions, dig deep, and be skeptical — but **absolutely not OK to mock or belittle someone for a weak or incorrect answer**.
 If someone gives an answer that’s weak or that you disagree with, just take a note and move on.
 Especially watch out for subtle forms of putting people down for lack of knowledge (i.e. [no feigning surprise](https://www.recurse.com/manual#no-feigned-surprise)).